Fjallripa/Truth_is_Universal/README.md

-# Truth is Universal
+# Truth is Universal - seminar project
+This repository is a fork of [sciai-lab/Truth_is_Universal](https://github.com/sciai-lab/Truth_is_Universal).
+It's part of a 2025 seminar coding project on Mechanistic Interpretability and aims to build on the paper's ideas in various ways.

-This repository contains the code and datasets necessary to reproduce the results presented in the Neurips 2024 paper <a href="https://arxiv.org/abs/2407.12831">"Truth is Universal: Robust Detection of Lies in LLMs"</a>.
+The original repository contains the code and datasets necessary to reproduce the results presented in the Neurips 2024 paper <a href="https://arxiv.org/abs/2407.12831">"Truth is Universal: Robust Detection of Lies in LLMs"</a>.

 ## Set-up
 We recommend using conda for Python installation.
 While we used Python 3.11.9, other versions should be compatible.